-When my mother, amid COVID-19's agency-deficient isolation, told me to solidify my "rngiew," I did not take it as legitimate spirituality.
-It was an encrypted way of telling me to be strong, to hold on, to hang on, to deal.
-But the logical cynic in me smirked and asked, "whatever does she mean?"
+Rngiew is a core part of Khasi social consciousness (Syiem, 2011, p.
+7).
+It is not translatable and the closest term in English has been severely debated, some call it consciousness, some energy or auro, some call it vitality of the soul or what remains when viewing the belongings of the dead when they are no more.
+At core, it is an elusive concept to explain or translate.
+It escapes meaning, freeing it from the dissecting gaze of scientific learning.
+I began to think about it more concretely when my mother, amid COVID-19's agency-deficient isolation, told me to solidify my "rngiew."
+I initially did not take it as legitimate spirituality.
+It was an encrypted way of telling me to be strong, to deal.
+But the cynic in me asked, "whatever does she mean?"
 The project itself began with this question.
 So, I began online where I could find a range of Khasi friends, acquaintances, and strangers.